-I don’t make it from a stock or broth, I use the fatty delicious turkey drippings too (another reason to really flavor your turkey, and get a big bird).
 I don’t just rely on the drippings/juice, it wouldn’t make a big enough batch for me!!!
 I add a Turkey Gravy packet (I like McCormicks) and water to extra gravy AND I like the extra flavor.
 BUT if you have extra turkey stock or chicken stock you can also use that too!

 - 1/4 C flour

 - 1 package turkey gravy (optional for larger batch - plus i like the extra flavor)

 - 1 C water (optional for larger batch)

 - turkey drippings/juice strained (from an 18 lbs turkey or larger if your using a smaller turkey you'll have to add some broth or stock)

 - salt and pepper to taste

 - I start the gravy when I pull my turkey out, so it's thick and ready to add the drippings after the turkey has rested a bit.